 This recommendation will boost Canadian job creation and economic development, and improve access to Canadian art and culture from coast to coast to coast.
-In 2012-13, the Canada Council funded 1,925 artists and 2,241 arts organizations, directly benefiting at least 1,918 Canadian communities.2 More specifically, there are nearly 35,000 visual, media, and craft artists3, who benefit both from employment opportunities, as well as research and development revenues that public funding provides, thus improving the entrepreneurial skills of professional artists.
-According to Statistics Canada's General Social Survey of 2010, 10 million Canadians (or 3.6%) aged 15 years of age or older visited at least one public art gallery or art museum in the previous twelve months.4
+In 2012-13, the Canada Council funded 1,925 artists and 2,241 arts organizations, directly benefiting at least 1,918 Canadian communities.2 More specifically, there are nearly 35,000 visual, media, and craft artists3, who may potentially benefit both from employment opportunities, as well as research and development revenues that public funding provides, thus improving their entrepreneurial skills.
+According to Statistics Canada's General Social Survey of 2010, 10 million Canadians (or 3.6%) aged15 years of age or